This Sausage and Pepper Stuffed Bread is one of our favorite appetizer recipes! Serve this sausage bread with marinara sauce on the side for dipping!

 Next you’re going to roll out the dough into a 15″x7″ rectangle, approximately, don’t worry too much about the size.

-Once you’re filling is cooled, take half the filling and lay it down the center of your rolled out dough.
+Once the filling is cooled, take half the filling and lay it down the center of your rolled out dough.
 Then fold over each half of the dough to seal the bread, using an egg wash to help it stick together.

 Here’s where you’ll put the egg wash, then fold over the other side of the dough to close the bread up.